lukecav/awesome-woocommerce/README.md

 * [Leave At Door For WooCommerce](https://wordpress.org/plugins/leave-at-door-for-woocommerce/) -   Let customers request that a delivery is left at the door.
 * [HubSpot for WooCommerce](https://wordpress.org/plugins/makewebbetter-hubspot-for-woocommerce/) -   Integrate WooCommerce with HubSpots free CRM, abandoned cart tracking, email marketing, marketing automation, analytics & more.
 * [Minimum Order Amount for Checkout](https://wordpress.org/plugins/minimum-order-amount-for-checkout/) -   Set a minimum order amount for Woocommerce orders.
 Shows a notice in cart and validates at checkout before order can be placed.
+* [WooCommerce Coupons by Advanced Coupons](https://wordpress.org/plugins/advanced-coupons-for-woocommerce-free/) -   Advanced Coupons for WooCommerce (Free Version) gives WooCommerce store owners extra coupon features so they can market their stores better.

 ## Action Scheduler
 * [Action Scheduler Timeout Monitor](https://github.com/Prospress/action-scheduler-timeout-monitor/) -  Gather additional information about subscription action scheduled events which timeout.